sankita15/git-tutorial/SetUp_Info/Git_SetUp.md

 * Then - ```git config user.email "ankitacs0018@gmail.com"```

-* For confirmation I checked in ```cat .git/config``` and saw for this repository I have different username and password other than gap account.
+* For confirmation I checked in ```cat .git/config``` and saw for this repository I have different username and password other than project account.

 * Dont check use ```cat ~/.gitconfig``` as this will show global config details